Posts Tagged ‘inspection’

 As we discussed in our prior entry, How a Commercial Landlord Can Avoid Spoiling a Potentially Good Damage Claim, a landlord/owner has a duty to preserve evidence of alleged damages to its premises in order to avoid a claim of spoliation.
 Shortly after we posted that entry, the Supreme Court of New Jersey addressed the issue of spoliation in a dispute between a building owner and its contractors.
 Robertet Flavors, Inc. v.
 TriForm Constr., Inc., 203 N.J.
 252 (2010), described below, provides a real-world example of how a potentially good damage claim can quickly go bad as a result of spoliation.

 The Great Recession has resulted in an inevitable increase in commercial loan defaults (See my post of November 15, 2010, “Lender/Tenant Concerns When a Landlord Defaults on Its Mortgage“).
 Any lender will tell you that it would rather avoid foreclosure for obvious reasons.
 Foreclosure is an expensive, lengthy, and sometimes risky process.
-A deed in lieu of foreclosure may be a viable alternative under the right circumstances, and its use in the commercial real estate market is on the rise (for example Vacant Linens HQ gets new tenant).
+A deed in lieu of foreclosure may be a viable alternative under the right circumstances, and its use in the commercial real estate market is on the rise.